Plotting in Python#

 • Bokeh [4]: Bokeh is a modern plotting library for static and interactive web-based plots including graphs, maps, and charts.
 Examples can be found in the Bokeh gallery.

 • Plotly [5]: Similar in some ways to Bokeh, Plotly is a modern plotting library for static and interactive web-based plots.
-Some features are commercial.
+The Python library for Plotly is free and open source, but some Plotly features are commercial.
 Example plots are available in the Plotly gallery.

 • ggplot [7]: ggplot is a Python plotting environment for those familiar with creating plots in R using ggplot2.
 You can use ggplot in Python too!
 Plot examples can be found in the ggplot examples.